Uncover-F/TAS/README.md

 ### USE AT YOUR OWN RISK

-- By accessing or using the TAS Translation API, you acknowledge that you have read and agree to be bound by the terms of the MIT License.
+- By accessing or using the TAS Translation API, you acknowledge that you have read and agree to be bound by the terms of the Apache License 2.0.
 - The API is provided "as is" without any warranties or guarantees of any kind, express or implied.

 ### NO GUARANTEES ON PRIVACY OR RELIABILITY